Close

 ‘Maybe you should add water,’ suggested Barry.

 ‘Water!
 That odious poison, swimming with microbes and the oily scales of fornicating fish.
-Water!
 A detestable liquid that gives birth to the drowned so they can bore us with their nautical anecdotes.
 Water would turn this impeccable and translucent liquor into milky sludge.
 I would sooner tar my face with gold leaf and honey.
 I tell you, Sir, this is not absinthe!’

 If Jarry meant it was not the tipple of choice of Montmartre, he was right.
 Wormwood, the mind-altering plant that put absinthe on a par with peyote, had been subtracted from the beverage in accordance with a directive from Brussels.
 I wanted to explain this, but all that came out was a succinct ‘Ha ha!’